avitalp/metmuseum-oa-explore/README.md

 [Exploring The Metropolitan Museum of Art's Open Access Initiative dataset](https://avital.ca/notes/exploring-met-museums-openaccess-dataset) for more details

 ## UPDATE
 It seems downloads of the SQL file count against my default 1GB Git LFS quota which was maxed out pretty quickly.
-This bandwidth policy doesn't make sense to me.
-So if you're running into any issues with Git LFS, I've added the file `met_objects.sql.gz`.
+This prevents me from being able to update the file often.
+This bandwidth policy doesn't make sense to me, so I'll only be updating the raw file when the billing cycle resets/allows.
+As an updated alternative, I've added the file `met_objects.sql.gz`.
 Simply do `gunzip met_objects.sql.gz` and you'll get the original file.